iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/dataset_section.rst

   phenoDB = <pheno db name>

 The corresponding :ref:`pheno DB <pheno_db>` for the dataset.
-It must be valid pheno DB id.
+It must be a valid pheno DB id.

 hasDenovo
 _________